IVSoftware/barcode-scanner-02/README.md

 This scheme uses a watchdog timer that acts as a rate detector so that it can distinguish a human entering keystrokes (slower) from a barcode scanner entering keystrokes.
 Note that while this detects the scan, it doesn't *intercept* the keystrokes because doing so would swallow any slower human keystrokes.
 This means a focused `TextBox` is still going to receive all of the keystrokes (e.g. "abc, def") emitted by the scanner, but once you detect that a scan has occurred you can just parse it out and do string replacement as necessary (e.g. "def").

-**You may want to avoid using commas in your scan codes.*

 ***

     public partial class BarcodeScannerForm : Form, IMessageFilter